 Decide on co-location for design phase.
 Trade contractors working next to designers is a significant benefit of IPD.
+The collaboration between designers as benefit of IPD.
 The collaboration between designers and those actually building the components is key to getting the right design.
 Determine whether your project would benefit from co-location.
 (See Co-location in a Big Room for more information.)